 Therapy sessions can help with common concerns such as tantrums, anger outbursts, hyperactive behaviour, bedtime routines, or problems at school such as with attendance, learning and friendships.

-It can also support more complex issues such as loss, trauma, neglect, post-traumatic stress, depression, eating and anxiety disorders or self-harm.
+It can also support more complex issues such as loss, trauma, identity, neglect, post-traumatic stress, depression and anxiety disorders.

 Please see this post for further information on signs that someone may benefit from psychotherapy.